top of page

 The Healing Walk

-Since the first Healing Walk from the mouth of the Hopkins River to Lake Bolac, each year a small group of around 20 have ‘walked’ one of the waterways associated with the lake.
+Since the first Healing Walk from the mouth of the Hopkins River to Lake Bolac, each year a small group of around 20 have walked one of the waterways associated with the lake.
+The Healing Walk now occurs at different times of the year, at a variety of locations in the region.

 Neil Murray, Lake Bolac local and founder of the festival, performing in 2022